ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 <grid-example title='React UI Editors' name='editors' type='react' options=' { "enterprise": true, "showImportsDropdown": false }'></grid-example>

-## Can I React Profile AG Grid?

-Yes.

-As the grid is now written in React, we welcome trashing it using React profiling tools for how well it plays alongside your application with regards component refresh and wasted render cycles.

-See below viewing the React Component hierarchy using React Developer Tools.
-The grid is now part of the overall React component hierarchy.

-<image-caption src="reactui/resources/react-dev-tools.png" alt="React Developer Tools" centered="true"></image-caption>

 ## Show Me No Wasted Renders

 Below demonstrates no wasted React Render Cycles.